bq-wrongway/iced_receipts/README.md

 The main `App::update` function handles `Message`s by delegating them to the screens, which return an `Action` from their own `update` functions.
-So the app then handles any operations and tasks contained in that action.
-Since operations can also return tasks, the app chains those returned tasks with the original task from the action.
+So the app then handles any instructions and tasks contained in that action.
+Since instructions can also return tasks, the app chains those returned tasks with the original task from the action.

 ```rust